-Pharmacotherapy can be effective in treating anxiety disorders in children but should not be used as the sole intervention, but in conjunction with behavioral or psychotherapeutic treatments (American Academy of Child & Adolescent Psychiatry (AACAP, 1997).
-The practice guidelines offered by the American Academy of Child & Adolescent Psychiatry acknowledge the limits in the state of pharmacological treatments of anxiety for children and suggest that they be utilized in combination with other treatment modalities (Christophersen & Mortweet, 2002).
+Pharmacotherapy can be effective in treating anxiety disorders in children but should not be used as the sole intervention, but in conjunction with behavioral or psychotherapeutic treatments (AACAP, 1997).
+The practice guidelines offered by AACAP acknowledge the limits of pharmacological treatments of anxiety for children and suggest that they be utilized in combination with other treatment modalities (Christophersen & Mortweet, 2001).